kaixxx/noScribe/README_tmp.md

 <img src="img/queue.png" width="800">

 - The "Queue" tab in the main window shows a list of all jobs as well as their state and progress.
-- If you start a new job while another is still running, it will wait in the queue for to be processed afterwards.
+- If you start a new job while another is still running, the new job will wait in the queue to be processed afterwards.
 - To start multiple jobs at once with the same settings, select as many files files as you want in the audio file dialog.
 The output files will be named automatically.
 Use the "Save transcript as" dialog to select a different output folder if needed.
 Otherwise, the transcripts will be stored in the same folders as the audio.
 - The job buttons:
     - `X` Deletes a job from the list or cancels a running one.